kubeflow/examples/README.md

 1. Gathering and preparing the data for model training using K8s jobs
 1. Using Kubeflow tf-job and tf-operator to launch a distributed object training job
 1. Serving the model trough Kubeflow's tf-serving
-1. Running inference on the trainied model
+1. Running inference on the trained model
 1. Visualizing the results

 ## Component-focused